What is folliculitis?

-Acne and acne-like disorders are also forms of folliculitis.
+Acne and acne-like or acneiform disorders are also forms of folliculitis.
 These include:

 The follicular occlusion syndrome refers to:

-- dissecting cellulitis (perifolliculitis capitis abscedens et suffodiens); and;
+- Dissecting cellulitis (perifolliculitis capitis abscedens et suffodiens)

 - Acute buttock folliculitis is usually bacterial in origin (like boils), resulting in red painful papules and pustules.
 It clears with antibiotics.